-For the next five fiscal years, emergency services capital projects total \$20,673,635 and represent 6.16% of the overall CIP.
-Proposed projects within this category include but are not limited to acquisition of multiple ambulances (med units), fire engines, tankers, hazmat, and brush trucks, replacement of emergency services Station 7, and construction of new emergency services Station 15.
-Funding for those improvements comes from impact fees, one-cent local optional sales tax, and emergency services district millage.
+For the next five fiscal years, emergency services capital projects total \$19,216,635 and represent 4.93% of the overall CIP.
+Proposed projects within this category include but are not limited to acquisition of multiple ambulances (med units), fire engines, tankers, brush trucks, replacement of Emergency Services Station 7, and construction of new Emergency Services Station 15.
+Funding for these improvements comes from impact fees, one-cent local optional sales tax, and emergency services district millage.